 2020 SciTech Programs (virtual)

-Recordings of 2020 conference programs are available to conference registrants in the conference web platform, and details for Sci-Tech hosted programs are below.
+Recordings of 2020 conference programs are available to conference registrants (or for purchase) in the SLA Learning Hub platform, and details for Sci-Tech hosted programs are below.

 Monday, October 5, 2020 6:00 AM

 Sci-Tech Researchers' Barriers to Publishing: Results of a Survey Sponsored by Annual Reviews, IEEE Xplore Digital Library, and SPIE

 The Pacific Northwest National Laboratory recently did a survey of their research staff to determine what barriers they have when it comes to publishing in the hopes of removing or reducing those issues for them in the future.
 The presenters discuss how the survey was designed and deployed as well as the results of the survey.

 Download a pdf copy of the presentation slides here.

 Presenter: Mary Frances Lembo - Research Librarian - Senior Pacific Northwest National Laboratory